-In recent years a number of our graduates have gone on to work at one of the most remote places on Earth.
+In recent years a number of St Andrews graduates have gone to work at one of the most remote places on Earth.

 The Antarctic continent – white, stormy, freezing – conjures up a timeless mental image.
 Going there is the experience of a lifetime.